vxlk/Unofficial-OW_API/README.md

 # Unofficial-OW_API
-# An unofficial API client to Blizzard's Overwatch stat Data.
+# An unofficial API client to Blizzard's Overwatch statistical data.
 Takes Data from the overwatch website and reads it into memory.
 TODO: Make video showcasing.